With economy sinking, Trump's own business is in peril

 But now much of that is moot, with the spread of Covid-19 forcing the country's hotel industry into crisis.
 Last week the industry, which provides jobs for some eight million people, asked the White House for US$150 billion in support.

-Many are now wondering whether part of the bailout - a proposed US$500 billion discretionary fund to support businesses that will be run by the US Treasury without public reporting - will be deployed to aid Mr Trump's hotels along with the rest of the industry.
+Many were wondering whether part of the bailout - a proposed $500 billion discretionary fund to support businesses that will be run by the US Treasury without public reporting - would be deployed to aid Trump's hotels along with the rest of the industry.

-"Now more than ever, it is crucial that the American people know that the president is acting in the public's best interest and not for his own personal financial gain," Elizabeth Wydra, president of the Constitutional Accountability Centre, told AFP.
+"Now more than ever, it is crucial that the American people know that the president is acting in the public's best interest and not for his own personal financial gain," said Elizabeth Wydra, president of the Constitutional Accountability Centre.

-Asked on Saturday if he would benefit from a bailout, Mr Trump replied: "I don't know."

-"I just don't know what the government assistance would be for what I have.
-I have hotels.
-Everybody knew I had hotels when I got elected.
-They knew I was a successful person when I got elected.
-So it's one of those things," he said.

 AFP